eliot-akira/ulisp-wasm/readme.md

-# uLisp Web
+# uLisp WASM

 [uLisp](http://www.ulisp.com) is a programming language for microcontrollers and embedded devices.
-This project `ulisp-web` is an unofficial port of uLisp to WebAssembly that runs in the browser and on server side.
+This project `ulisp-wasm` is an unofficial port of uLisp to WebAssembly that runs in the browser and on server side.

 See [the Playground page](https://eliot-akira.github.io/ulisp-wasm/).